shortlink-org/shortlink/ops/docs/ADR/README.md

 ### Update

-For update ADR we use GIT, so we can get date each updated and we use git message for information team about cases for updated ADR.
+For update ADR we use GIT, so we can get date each updated, and we use a git message for an information team about cases for updated ADR.

 ### Architecture Decision Log (ADL):